 The lightweight nature of containers makes them extremely amenable to use with microservices.
 They can encapsulate a lightweight runtime environment for an app, and provide a consistent environment that can accompany an app from the developer’s desktop all the way to the final production deployment.

-Containers also remove the dependencies on the underlying infrastructure services.
+Another benefit of containers is that they remove the dependencies on the underlying infrastructure services.
 Access to resources, such as storage, can be abstracted from the app itself.
 Because the container handles much of the access to native cloud resources, this makes the app portable and speeds up the refactoring of the app.